 Managing Credit Risk

-[reference credit policy]

 ENA’s Risk Assessment & Control department is responsible for the ongoing day-to-day processing and management of credit risk information on behalf of MEH.
 Risk Assessment & Control will also track and report the aggregate credit exposure for each counterparty.
 An exposure threshold (i.e., maximum outstanding dollar value of transactions) is established by Risk Assessment & Control based upon the counterparty’s credit rating.
 Smaller, less credit-worthy customers are usually required to post collateral prior to entering into a transaction withMEH.
 (See MEH Credit Policies & Procedures)

-For counterparties with whom MEH enters into long-term deals (in excess of one year) or a large number of transactions, MEH requires the execution of a Master Swap Agreement.
+For counterparties with whom MEH enters into long-term deals (in excess of one year) or a large number of transactions, MEH requires the execution of a Master Swap Agreement (Physical) and/or an ISDA (Financial).
 This agreement is designed to cover multiple derivative transactions of varying types (e.g., swaps, options) on an ongoing basis, while still separately confirming the individual transactions.
-One important provision of the Master Swap Agreement is the requirement to net offsetting payments (purchases and sales) under all transactions.
+One important provision of the Master Swap Agreement and ISDA is the requirement to net offsetting payments (purchases and sales) under all transactions.
 This requirement reduces credit risk exposure since only the net amount is remitted by the party who owes.
-To further mitigate credit risk, the Master Swap Agreement also contains exposure limits that regulate when MEH and the counterparty are required to post margin (collateral) based upon the current market value of the deal.
+To further mitigate credit risk, the Master Swap Agreement and ISDA also contains exposure limits that regulate when MEH and the counterparty are required to post margin (collateral) based upon the current market value of the deal.

 In some instances, the trader enters into short-term transactions with a counterparty without a Master Swap Agreement.
 In the absence of a Master Swap Agreement, an Omnibus Confirmation is utilized.
 The Omnibus Confirmation is a stand-alone contract for an individual transaction and is less comprehensive than a full Master Swap Agreement.
 The confirmation contains the terms of the deal along with an attachment containing the general contract terms and conditions.
+All transactions are subject to the MEH to the guidelines outlined in the MEH Credit Policies & Procedures.

 International Swaps and Derivatives Association

 The International Swaps and Derivatives Association (ISDA) plays an important role in the arena of financial transactions (i.e., derivatives).
 Chartered in 1985, ISDA is currently the leading global trade association representing participants in the privately-negotiated derivatives industry.
 ISDA was established to (i) advance international public understanding of derivatives, (ii) promote standards for conducting efficient business in derivatives (e.g., development and maintenance of standard documentation for derivatives), (iii) create a forum to discuss relevant derivatives issues and promote common interests, (iv) effectively represent the common interests of its members before legislative and administrative bodies and inform its members of related developments from these bodies, and (v) encourage the development and maintenance of an efficient and productive derivatives market.
-MEH’s intends to fully comply with ISDA guidelines and standards.
+MEH’s intends to fully comply with ISDA guidelines and standards, by having an ISDA for all financial counterparts.

 DEAL CAPTURE